limekast/NCMP/Getting Started.md

 <h2 id="what-is-a-no-code-mobililty-app-platform">What is a ‘No-Code Mobililty App’ platform</h2>
 <p>On the platform, all the apps run off a common server side code logic.
 The app code itself is also different (from one app to another) only to the extent of the logo and the app name being different.
 Therefore, app publishers and administrators need not worry about any software coding.
 Rather, they simply configure the app channels, themes, other administrators from the app management web portal.
 The ‘software code’ itself is taken care of !</p>
 <h1 id="what-next-">What next ?</h1>
-<p>With the above basic understanding of the platform’s design and intended usage (in an enterprise), you are now ready to go on to the next sections and understand how to configure the app to suit your specific business needs relating to <em>communication and collaboration</em>.</p>
+<p>With the above basic understanding of the platform’s design and intended usage (in an enterprise), you are now ready to go on to the next sections and understand how to configure the app to suit your specific business needs relating to communication and collaboration.</p>
 <h2 id="channels-and-subscribers">Channels and Subscribers</h2>
 <p>Channels and Subscribers are two fundamental conceptual building blocks making up th No-Code Mobility platform.
 Having a clear and good understanding of these will go a long way in app administrators being able to solution the platform to well defined communication and collaboration needs of the business.</p>
 <h2 id="channels">Channels</h2>